A quadratic identity in the shuffle algebra and an alternative proof for de Bruijn's formula: Introduction

 \section{Introduction}

 A \emph{path} is a continuous map $X : [0,1]\rightarrow\mathbb{R}^d$.
-We shall assume that the functions $X^{(i)}$, $i=1,\ldots,d$, are (piecewise) continuously differentiable functions.
-Describing phenomena parametrized by time, they appear in many branches of science such as mathematics, physics, medicine or finances.
+We shall assume that the components of $X$, $X^{(i)}$, for $i=1,\ldots,d$, are (piecewise) continuously differentiable functions.
+Describing phenomena parametrized by time, they appear in many branches of science such as mathematics, physics, medicine or finance.
 For mathematics in particular, see~\cite{bib:colmen1} for references.